4.3 Data Analysis to Inform Management

 Analysis is useful only when it supports a decision

-The current AHIMA RHIA outline includes data analysis to inform management under Domain 1.
-This is a clue about exam perspective.
-The RHIA is not expected to make every clinical or financial decision alone, but should be able to evaluate whether data is reliable, interpret patterns, explain limitations, and recommend next steps for leaders.
+The AHIMA RHIA outline places data analysis to inform management in Domain 2, Data and Information Governance.
+That placement is a clue about exam perspective.
+The RHIA is not expected to make every clinical or financial decision alone, but should evaluate whether data is reliable, interpret patterns, explain limitations, and recommend next steps for leaders.
 A report that does not support a decision is just output.

-Management analysis may address incomplete record backlogs, quality measure trends, patient identity errors, documentation turnaround, abstractor productivity, denial patterns related to documentation, record request volumes, portal adoption, or audit findings.
-In Domain 1, the strongest connection is information governance: Are definitions valid, is documentation complete, are data elements standardized, and can managers act on the results with confidence?
+Management analysis may address incomplete-record backlogs, quality-measure trends, patient-identity errors, documentation turnaround, abstractor productivity, denial patterns tied to documentation, record-request volumes, portal adoption, or audit findings.
+Within Domain 2, the strongest connection is governance: Are definitions valid, is documentation complete, are data elements standardized, and can managers act on the results with confidence?

 | Management question | Useful analysis | Governance caution |